1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ??? tip "Sensor Position"

-    Measure the original position (depth/height) of the sensor as it came with and write it down.
-In case you have to change the sensor or even you loosened the screw which holds it in place by accident you can always put it back in the original position, so that you don't have to deal with fiddling around to find the best position for it afterwards. <br> If it's already too late for that, check out the pictures of the ABL sensor here, especially further down below in the "Disassambling" section to see the original position it came with at my **Neo**.
+    Most of the time users have to adjust the postion of the ABL sensor even when the printer is brandnew and came straight from the factory.
+Scroll further down below to the "Disassamble" section where I described the procedure to level it.

 ### Go
 ??? question "Got a **Go**?"